How to make money in GTA 5

 If you're feeling more daring and have your hands on a firearm, you can hold up a shop by pointing your gun at the cashier.
 First, scope out the area and look for a good hiding spot.
 This is necessary to avoid getting busted during your criminal undertakings.

-Once you have an understanding of the space, walk-in and hold up the shop.
+Once you have an understanding of the space, walk in and hold up the shopkeeper.
 You can get them to move quicker by shooting around them.
 Grab the cash they hand over, make it to your hiding spot and wait it out until searches blow over.

 Racing